 The scrum requirements are written as user stories and the scrum master isn’t usually the one who writes them.
 But they might help the product owner do so.
 That way, the stories can be prioritized and ready for the sprint.

-16. How Do You Deal with Discord on Your Team?
+21. How Do You Deal With Discord on Your Team?

 Here’s another practical interview question.
-There’s always going to be some conflict when a group of people are working together for a common goal, and sometimes that conflict is a positive thing.
+There’s always going to be some conflict when a group of people is working together for a common goal, and sometimes that conflict is a positive thing.
 However, too much will derail the project.
-Have the person explain when there was team conflict and what they did to resolve that conflict such a fashion that egos weren’t bruised, and the team remained bonded afterwards.
+Have the person explain when there was team conflict and what they did to resolve that conflict in such a fashion that egos weren’t bruised, and the team remained bonded afterward.

-Maybe you’ve assembled a new team that is not practiced in scrum or even skeptical of agile.
+Maybe you’ve assembled a new team that isn’t practiced in scrum or is even skeptical of agile.
 They’re more interested in working and find meetings only interrupt their progress.
 Has the candidate ever been in such a situation and, if so, how did they handle it?
 This question relates to the one above, only in a more specific scenario that might speak to your concerns.

-Once you’ve asked these scrum master interview questions and hired the right scrum master, then what?
-You need to equip them with the right tools to help the team collaborate and give you the most current data to track their progress.
-ProjectManager.com is a cloud-based project management software with kanban boards, a real-time dashboard, reporting tools and many other features—all designed to actualize a successful project.
+ProjectManager is online project management software with kanban boards, a real-time dashboard, reporting tools and many other features—all designed to actualize a successful project.
 Try it today with this free 30-day trial.